-In other words, if your business is looking to start the migration website process, you’ll find that there are no hidden charges in the moving or management of the online business.
+In other words, if your business is looking to start making its way through the ecommerce migration checklist, you’ll find that there are no hidden charges in the moving or management of the online business.

 With affordable plans, it is attainable for merchants to upgrade and purchase; security, hosting and credit card processing should they wish to, so there are options here for merchants considering the move.

 When merchants decide to make the virtual move to Shopify, it should be noted that product links will be required to change for the better.
 If you’re wondering what we mean by this, read with us as we break it down: